 ALL PRIVILEGES: gives all privileges (is translated into all the above privileges).

-- Be an admin
+Be a workspace admin

-USAGEprivilege on the database
+USAGEprivilege on the schema

 USAGEprivilege on the